 Aggressive Investment Strategy

 The aggressive investment strategy entails stretching your risk appetite and taking high-risk, high–reward securities for investment.
-The purpose is to earn a reward number of times than the benchmark index.
+The goal is to earn significantly higher returns compared to the benchmark index.
 Usually, this is achieved by giving high weightage to equities in the portfolio.

 How much Aggressive is Really Aggressive?

 It is easy to mistake a more equity-focused portfolio as aggressive.
-While it might be true in most cases, the case where usually 70% or more of the investment is in these risk-bearing assets, the portfolio might be termed as “aggressive.”
+While it might be true in most cases.
+In cases where usually 70% or more of the investment is in these risk-bearing assets, the portfolio might be termed as “aggressive.”

 Another way to check for an aggressive portfolio is the composition of the stocks – if the stocks are mostly in large-caps, the portfolio is still safe.
 If the equity side is heavily invested in small-caps and mid-caps, it can be called an aggressive portfolio.